📲 ⏪ We've just launched Rollbacks by Runway! Learn more 📈

 Continuous delivery (CD) describes the process of automatically generating and distributing a build (usually for testing) after each successful integration with your base branch.
 Most cloud-based CI services also cater to this CD step, and many leverage developer tools like fastlane to help connect the pieces of the CI/CD pipeline.

-An important rule enforced by most distribution destinations (including Testflight and App Store for iOS, and Google Play for Android) is that no two release candidates can have the same version number and build number.
+An important rule enforced by most distribution destinations (including TestFlight and the App Store for iOS, and Google Play for Android) is that no two release candidates can have the same version number and build number.
 This means build numbers must change with each new release candidate the CI/CD pipeline delivers.
 This incrementation can be done manually, but it’s often executed automatically as a step in the team’s CI/CD workflow.

-Testing the Release Candidate
+Testing the release candidate

 Because the mobile app team itself is so close to its product, team members are inherently biased and it can be more difficult for them to spot bugs or areas of friction for users.
 For that reason, during testing it’s very valuable to put release candidates in front of an audience that’s further from the product.
 This lends itself to gathering more open-ended feedback in addition to basic bug reporting.
 Distributing builds to a controlled group of users for testing in this manner is referred to as “beta testing”.

 A release build is distributed to a group of users within the company.
 These are people that are familiar with the overall product but may not use the app on a regular basis.
 Internal beta testing also promotes transparency, because it keeps the rest of the company in the loop on new features and changes to their app.
+Read more about pre-release build distribution.

 A release build is distributed to a pre-selected group of users outside the company.
 These users may be sourced from an internal list of “power users”, or randomly selected from your general user base.
 External testers have the least insight into the inner workings of your company and will therefore provide the least biased feedback, and generally interact with the app in the most “real world” way.
+Learn how to set up your own external beta testing program.

 Dogfooding